 At Leasowes we are continually looking for ways to inspire and engage children in their learning particularly using the outdoor environment.
-Making the most of our enviable grounds, we have five Level 3 trained Forest School leaders: Mrs Bromley, Mrs Bourne, Mrs Wood, Mrs Carr and Mr Rock.
+Making the most of our enviable grounds, we have two Level 3 accredited Forest School leaders: Mrs Bromley and Mrs Bourne as well as three trained leaders awaiting accreditation (Mrs Wood, Mrs Carr and Mr Rock).
 This year Mrs Wood will be leading Forest Schools alongside Mrs Carr and Mr Rock.
 They will regularly take groups into our woodland environment and all year groups will get the opportunity to participate for a block of learning throughout the academic year.
 In addition, we have now started to run Forest Schools clubs.

 Attached is a brief overview of the Forest School ethos which details the origins and how children may benefit from experiencing this unique approach to learning.